alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Deploying_Nvidia_DPF-Operator_in_Suse-Rancher_RKE2_cluster.md

 ## Use case

-In this particular Demo case Nvidia Doca Platform operator deployed from SUSE/Rancher RKE2 cluster.
+In this particular Demo case Nvidia Doca Platform operator deployed on SUSE/Rancher RKE2 cluster.
-BlueField-3 DPUs are used as part of the worker nodes for network accelleration.
+BlueField-3 DPUs installed on the worker nodes for network accelleration.

+For more details about Nvidia DPU review [BlueField Networking Platform](https://www.nvidia.com/en-us/networking/products/data-processing-unit/).

 Some of the benefits of using BF-3 DPU cards are: